... I didn't consider myself a very good surfer in 1967

 Also, by then, Pete Dooley had firmly established his Natural Art surfboards as a major contributor to East Coast surfing.
 Pete and Deb's Natural Art shop in Cocoa Beach was true core.
 They were 16th Street regulars, but had a special relationship with the Outer Banks where his Natural Art shop there kept the locals well equiped.
 The Natural Art Surf Team was legendary through the '80s and early '90s.

 In the late eighties my son, Bobby at age 15 began riding for Kechele and was surfing the local ESA contests with Slater, Morcom, Melhado and the other rippers of the day.

-I started taking him to the ESA contests and eventually started entering those and the other local contests myself.
+I started taking him to the ESA contests and eventually was talked into entering those and the other local contests myself.